top of page

 5. What happens after purchase?

-If you are part of one of our existing programs, we encourage you to schedule office hours or a coaching session so we can help you map out a funnel that fits your unique business model and stage of growth.
+If you're part of one of our existing programs, we encourage you to schedule office hours or a coaching session so we can help you map out a funnel that fits your unique business model and stage of growth.

 bottom of page